Reference Library

 • The basic annual limit plus the amount of the basic limit not used in prior years (only allowed if not using age 50 or over catch-up contributions)

-Because this provision is quite complicated, please consult with your Lincoln Investment financial advisor for details.
+Because this provision is quite complicated, please consult with your Lincoln Investment financial professional for details.

 Withdrawals